This country-specific Q&A provides an overview to private equity laws and regulations that may occur in Japan.

 How prevalent is the use of W&I insurance in your transactions?

-While there are insurance companies who can provide W&I insurance coverage for the acquisition of a Japanese target, and general interest in W&I insurance among Japanese sellers and buyers are increasing, W&I insurance is not yet widely used in M&A transactions in which the targets are Japanese companies.
+While there are insurance companies that can provide W&I insurance coverage for the acquisition of a Japanese target, and general interest in W&I insurance among Japanese sellers and buyers are increasing, W&I insurance is not yet widely used in M&A transactions in which the targets are Japanese companies.

 One of the major reasons for such lack of usage of W&I insurance may be because of its impact on the transaction schedule.
-The underwriting process for the W&I insurance, including the due diligence and review of transaction documents by the insurance companies, is sometimes difficult to complete for transactions with tight timelines because the underwriting process will add additional time and costs and additional burdens on the resources of the transaction team members until the execution of the transaction documents.
+The underwriting process for the W&I insurance, including the due diligence and review of transaction documents by the insurance companies, is sometimes difficult to complete in transactions with tight timelines because the underwriting process will add additional time and costs and additional burdens on the resources of the transaction team members until the execution of the transaction documents.

 Another major reason is the language issue.
 For a typical transaction between a Japanese seller and a Japanese buyer, transaction documents are prepared in Japanese language.
-On the other hand, most of the insurance companies which can provide W&I insurance coverage operate primarily in English.
+On the other hand, most of the insurance companies that can provide W&I insurance coverage operate primarily in English.
 Such insurance companies only accept transaction documents and due diligence reports written in, or translated to, English for their review and they only issue policy documents about the W&I insurance coverage in English.
 This language issue adds further time and costs to the procurement of W&I insurance coverage.